 La Jolla Cove is often a top item on a typical San Diego itinerary, but many visitors have no idea of the delight that lies just north of it at Sunny Jim Sea Cave.
 It’s one of the only La Jolla sea caves to be accessible by land.

-This unique name can be traced back to Frank Baum of Wizard of Oz fame.
+This unique name can be traced back to author Frank Baum of Wizard of Oz fame, according to legend.
 He felt that the shape of the cave’s opening looked a lot like the British Force Wheat Cereal mascot.
 The caves have also been used as a movie location for several pirate-themed flicks.

 Beyond the name, Sunny Jim Cave is worth checking out not only for its rugged appeal but also because of the gift store which houses the staircase entrance to the cave.